ShaileshSurya/hammer/Readme.md

 Options()
 Trace()
 ```
-### Requesto Client Api's
+### Hammer Client Api's
 ```
-// New intializes and returns new Requesto Client New()
+// New intializes and returns new Hammer Client
+New()

-// WithHTTPClient returns Requesto client with custom HTTPClient WithHTTPClient(*http.Client)
+// WithHTTPClient returns Hammer client with custom HTTPClient WithHTTPClient(*http.Client)
 ```